Table of Contents

 GPU required No Yes (model inference)

-Languages 34 (trained data files) Depends on model training
+Languages 34 (dictionaries) Depends on model training

 VLM OCR Intents